Dashotz/portfolio/README.md

 2. Replace the project images in the `public` folder
 3. Update the metadata in `app/layout.tsx`
 4. Change the colors in `app/globals.css` if you want a different theme
+5. Update the Vercel URL in `scripts/create-github-redirect.js` if deploying your own version

 ## Fonts